 Detect bribery and corruption by leveraging technology based strategies such as data analytics.
 This resource unpacks how a data analytics strategy can help ensure effective and efficient compliance programs by automating compliance testing and going beyond manual reviews.
 The guidance is supported by tips, practical advice and case studies.

 The Austrade 'Monitoring and Review' fact sheet helps businesses to understand what internal and external mechanisms can be used to assess the effectiveness of their bribery prevention policies and procedures.
 Ensure your organisation has adequate measures in place to meet stakeholder expectations and comply with regulatory frameworks.
 Know what records should be kept and when policies and procedures may need to be adjusted.

 To carry out effective risk assessments, Australian businesses operating overseas should be aware of the bribery and corruption risks in the country in which they operate.
 Designed for Australian exporters, this resource provides risk profiles for 50 countries, including the corruption rating, sectors where corruption may occur, and applicable laws and regulatory bodies.
-Scroll to the bottom of this link to access the resource.
+This resource is provided as part of Austrade's suite of anti-bribery materials.
+Scroll to the bottom of this webpage to access.

 Parties to the OECD Anti-Bribery Convention, including Australia, are required to criminalise bribery of foreign public officials in international business transactions.
 This fact sheet provides short explanations of the OECD, the Anti‑Bribery Convention, how the Convention is monitored and background to Australia’s enforcement of the Convention.